enrightc/The-Gourmet-Cake-Club/README.md

 - **Colour Contrast:** The website's primary colour scheme of black and white is intentionally selected to provide a strong contrast, enhancing readability for all users.
 This ensures that text and content stand out clearly against the background, promoting a visually accessible experience.

 - **Font Selection:** Simplicity and readability has been prioritised in font choices.
-The selected fonts, including 'Playfair Display' for headings and 'Roboto' for paragraphs, are chosen for their clear and straightforward design.
+The selected fonts, including "Playfair Display" for headings and "Roboto" for paragraphs, are chosen for their clear and straightforward design.
 This enhances the overall legibility of the content for users with varying visual abilities.

 By incorporating these design considerations, The Gourmet Cake Club website creates an accessible and welcoming space for all visitors to explore with ease.